-It’s only appropriate that the closest legitimate tourist destination to the North Pole would do Christmas up big.
-Reykjavik feels like almost like a mini-New York in December, with the Oslo Christmas tree standing sentinel over the city and a public skating rink in Ingolfstorg Square.
-Seeing the Northern Lights is never a guarantee, even during days of near-perpetual darkness, but your odds are much greater in winter.
+It’s only fitting that the closest big tourist destination to the North Pole would do Christmas up big.
+Reykjavik feels almost like a mini-New York in December, with the Oslo Christmas tree standing sentinel over the city and a public skating rink in Ingolfstorg Square.
+Seeing the northern lights is never a guarantee, even during days of near-perpetual darkness, but your odds are much greater in winter.
 On the other hand, who needs ’em when you have 13 official Santas walking around town posing for pictures?
 The Christmas Village at Hafnarfjordur is a top weekend destination for both locals and the newfound throngs of American visitors.
 Just beware their holiday tradition of eating ruinously smelly fermented skate.